GServlet/gservlet-api/README.md

 5. Call your servlet from a web browser

-You can find below some examples that you can try out and for Live Development, set the **GSERVLET_RELOAD** environment variable to true in your IDE.
+You can find below some examples that you can try out and for Hot Reloading, set the **GSERVLET_RELOAD** environment variable to true in your IDE.

 ##### CustomerServlet.groovy